j178/github-s3/README.md

 # GitHub as a file server

 Abuse GitHub web interface [attachment feature](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/attaching-files) to upload a file.
+(Currently only image and video files are supported)

 ## Usage